Bliss-Networks/Searchy/README.md

 # Searchy
-Repo for the signature proxy for bliss networks - Searchy
+Repo for the signature proxy for bliss networks - Searchy *When it gets out of development*

 ## Features
 * Multi-Tabbed